anagranados/100-days-of-code-1/log.md

  **Today's Progress:** I added a tabbed content  to my JS and CSS clock of #javascript30 thanks to the previuos tutorial made wiht the net ninja.

- **Thoughts:**: I feel so happy with this little step, because I learned that I can combined the thing learned.
+ **Thoughts:** I feel so happy with this little step, because I learned that I can combined the thing learned.

  ----------------------------------------------------------------------------------------------------------------------